ShabalinLev01/URL.Shorting/README.md

 # URL.Shorting
-For successful database migration use in package manager console:
+If at the first start all tables were not created, then use:

-1)Add-Migration AppContext -Context ApplicationContext
+1) Add-Migration AppContext -Context ApplicationContext

-2)Update-Database -Context ApplicationContext
+2) Update-Database -Context ApplicationContext